 Fig. 1.
-Classic emotion models.
+Plutchik's emotion model [21].

-Fear, Anger, Disgust and Surprise.
-Furthermore, Plutchik [21] proposes a emotional wheel shown as Fig. 1(a), which takes the correlation of emotions into consideration and deploys eight emotion categories into four bipolar axes: Joy-Sadness, Fear-Anger, Trust-Digust and Surprise-Anticipation.
+Discrete representations: Discrete representations of emotions are widely used due to the intuition and simplicity, which means we can easily have great empathy with the emotion representations.
+Based on the hypothesis that emotions can be divided into multiple categories, the wellknown categories of emotions are proposed by EKman et al. [20], where emotions are separated into six categories: Happiness, Sadness, Fear, Anger, Disgust and Surprise.
+Furthermore, Plutchik [21] proposes a emotional wheel shown as Fig. 1, which takes the correlation of emotions into consideration and deploys eight emotion categories into four bipolar axes: Joy-Sadness, Fear-Anger, Trust-Digust and Surprise-Anticipation.
 Each of complex emotions can be represented by the four bipolar axes with different intentions.
 Note that, one or more discrete emotions mentioned above can occcur simultaneously in a period of dynamic data(e.g. an utterance).
-Consequently, multilabel emotion recognition are essential when the annotation of samples are discrete.
+Consequently, multi-label emotion recognition are essential when the annotation of samples are discrete.

 Continuous representations: Aside from discrete representations, emotions can be represented via several numerical dimensions.
 There are mainly five core dimensions utilized to represent emotions: Pleasure/Valence, Arousal/Activation, Dominance/Power, Anticipation/Expectation and Intensity.
 Pleasure refers to the degree of positive or negative the expression of person seems.
 Arousal represents how dynamic or lethargic a person performs.
 Dominance represents the degree a person feels in control.
 Strictly speaking, Dominance contains two related concepts: power and control, where power is mainly about internal resources, and control is about the relationship between resources and external factors.
 There is usually a composite consideration between two concepts when the annotation of Dominance is processed.
 Anticipation also subsumes two concepts: expectation and anticipation.
 Raters take the balance of them into consideration.
 Intensity is how far a person behaves from the pure retionality.
 Typically, a person who behaves unemotional is rated as a low score in the dimension of Intensity.
 Ideally, emotion can be represented to a dimensional vector by these numerical dimensions accurately.
 In practice, the combination of two or three dimensions are adopted.
-The most popular emotion representation models are Circumplex model[22] and PAD model[23].
-Circumplex model adapts two dimensions to represent emotion shown as Fig. 1(b): Pleasure and Arousal, which are deemed adequate to represent the most different emotions.
+The most popular emotion representation models are Circumplex model [22] and PAD model [23].
+Circumplex model adapts two dimensions to represent emotion shown as Fig. 2: Pleasure and Arousal, which are deemed adequate to represent the most different emotions.
 Aside from Pleasure and Arousal, PAD model takes also Dominance into consideration.